assemblee-virtuelle/semapps/website/docs/others/ACL.md

 ```

 Only a user that has `Control` access to a container, can see the `Default{Read,Write,Append,Control}` Authorization nodes of that container.

+### webacl.resource.addRights

+Adds some permissions to a resource.
+Only available if the user has Control access to the ressource.

+This API is available as an action or via HTTP.

+* `PATCH /_acl/slug/of/container/or/resource` with a body containing the permissions to add.
+THe format can be `text/turtle` or `application/ld+json`.
+Set the `Content-Type` header accordingly.

+This action does not take into account the `acl:mode` nor `acl:default` tuples that are sent.
+The only important part is the beginning of the node `:Read` or `"@id":"#Read"` in jsonLD.
+Likewise, the `acl:accessTo` and `acl:default` tuples are not taken into account neather.
+The presence of the keyword `Default` at the beginning of the node is what decides if we are adding an accessTo or a default permission.

+Becareful, the `@base` or `@prefix` in turtle is important, it needs to match the resource URL you are modifying with this action.

+Please note that the URI of the `@base` or `@prefix` should not include a trailing slash / .
+Except for the root container !

+Hence, all resources should be modified with a `"@base": "http://server.com/_acl/path/of/resource"` in JSON-LD or `@prefix : <http://server.com/_acl/path/of/resource#>.` in turtle.

+But the root container has to be accessed as follow : `"@base": "http://server.com/_acl/"` or `@prefix : <http://server.com/_acl/#>.`